One of the most magical perks of Walt Disney World is, unfortunately, coming to an end in 2022 — Disney’s Magical Express.

 If Disney world were to debut a brand new bus transportation that was owned by Disney from Orlando international airport to Disney and charge a fee, I would opt for the Disney owned transportation instead of a third party route.
 Disney magical express is so convenient for families and involves less hassel than third party routes.
 Once the new brightline train debut and connects to Disney, then I would maybe change my answer.

 While Inside the Magic, follower @acapulco_gold shared that as long as the new service provided luggage service, since that was a convenience for many:

 Would they still get your bags for you though?
 That’s the nicest part about magical express.

-This is something that @jsphoto86 also agreed with, stating that they miss the perks — specifically the luggage service that Walt Disney World Resort offered:
+It is something that @jsphoto86 also agreed with, stating that they miss the perks — specifically the luggage service that Walt Disney World Resort offered:

 Would depend on the price and what’s included.
 I just came back from WDW and dealing with the luggage was miserable.
 If all the old perks were included, probably would do it, if the charge was reasonable.

-Disney fan Mary D. (@mbdavis099) explained that it depends on cost, but in the long run she would more than likely still opt for Disney-owned transportation when traveling to their Disney hotel:
+Disney fan Mary D. (@mbdavis099) explained that it depends on cost, but in the long run, she would more than likely still opt for Disney-owned transportation when traveling to their Disney hotel: